Kellogg's: Advertising

 We expect more from a great American company than making dubious claims—not once, but twice—that its cereals improve children's health...

 — —Jon Leibowitz, Chairman of the F.T.C.

-On June 3, 2010, Kellogg's was found to be making unsubstantiated and misleading claims in advertising their cereal products by the Federal Trade Commission (FTC).
+On June 3, 2010, Federal Trade Commission (FTC) said that Kellogg's had made unsubstantiated and misleading claims in advertising its cereal products.

 Kellogg's responded by stating "We stand behind the validity of our product claims and research, so we agreed to an order that covers those claims.
 We believe that the revisions to the existing consent agreement satisfied any remaining concerns."

-The FTC had previously found fault with Kellogg's claims that Frosted Mini-Wheats cereal improved kids' attentiveness by nearly 20%.
+The FTC had previously found fault with Kellogg's claims that Frosted Mini-Wheats cereal improved children's attentiveness by nearly 20%.

-The Children's Advertising Review Unit of the Council of Better Business Bureaus has also suggested that the language on Kellogg Pop-Tarts packages saying the pastries are "Made with Real Fruit" should be taken off the products.
+The Children's Advertising Review Unit of the Council of Better Business Bureaus also suggested removing "Made with Real Fruit" language from Kellogg'ss Pop-Tarts packages.
 In July 2012, the UK banned a "Special K" advertisement due to its citing caloric values that did not take into account the caloric value of milk consumed with the cereal.
-In 2016 an ad telling UK consumers that Special K is “full of goodness” and “nutritious” was banned.
+In 2016 an ad telling UK consumers that Special K is "full of goodness" and "nutritious" was banned.

-Questionable nutritional value

-Some of Kellogg's marketing has been questioned in the press, prompted by an increase in consumer awareness of the mismatch between the marketing messages and the products themselves.

-Food bloggers are also questioning the marketing methods used by cereal manufacturing companies such as Kellogg's, due to their high sugar content and use of ingredients such as high-fructose corn syrup.

 2021 Pop-Tarts lawsuit

-A class-action lawsuit was filed against Kellogg's in October 2021 claiming they are not putting enough strawberries in their strawberry flavored Pop-Tarts, and seeking $5 million in damages.
+A class-action lawsuit was filed against Kellogg's in October 2021 claiming it is not putting enough strawberries in its strawberry flavored Pop-Tarts, and seeking $5 million in damages.
 In April 2022, the lawsuit was dismissed by a federal judge.

 Another lawsuit was filed against Kellog's in 2021, with the plaintiff claiming that Kellogg's defrauded customers regarding the contents of its Frosted Chocolate Fudge Pop-Tarts.
 The plaintiff stated she would not have purchased the Pop-Tarts had she known they did not contain milk, milkfat, or butter.
 In June 2022, a US district judge dismissed the lawsuit, stating that a reasonable consumer would not expect those ingredients.